fullmetalbrackets/blog/src/content/blog/set-up-pihole-on-linux.md

 ---
 title: "Set up Pi-Hole for network-wide ad blocking and Unbound for recursive DNS"
 description: "Besides just using a browser extension for ad blocking, I've been using Pi-Hole for years to prevent all devices on my network from getting ads, and stopping smart home devices from phoning home for telemetry and tracking.
-Pi-Hole will run on almost anything that can run Linux, is very easy to set up, and super effective with the right ad lists."
+Pi-Hole will run on almost anything that can run Linux, is very easy to set up, and super effective with the right blocklists.
+(Updated for Pi-Hole v6)"
 pubDate: 2022-10-08
 updatedDate: 2025-02-26
 tags: